risingmoon/data-structures/docs/CLRS/elementary-data-structures.md

 ###### 10.2-4

-As written, each loop iteration in the LIST-Search' procedure requries two tests: one fo x != L.nil and one for x.key != k.
+As written, each loop iteration in the LIST-Search' procedure requries two tests: one for x != L.nil and one for x.key != k.
 Show how to elminate the test for x != L.nil in each iteration.

 ###### 10.2-5